sparkflows/sparkflows-docs/docs/azure/databricks-integration-azure.rst

 Step 4 : Create your REST API token in Databricks
 --------------

-Rest API Token would be used in making REST API calls to Databricks from Fire Insights.
+Rest API Token would be used in making REST API calls to Databricks from Sparkflows.

 Create your token in Databricks by following the steps given below: